 1: Figure 4 stretches for Runners

 Begin by getting yourself into the position as the video suggests.

 2: Gluteal foam rolling for runners

-The first exercise is a simple exercise which you will require a foam roller or a special grid foam roller.?
+The first exercise is a simple exercise in which you will require a foam roller or a special grid foam roller.
 They can be purchased from most sports shops and from ourselves.